 Indulge at The Machrie Hotel

-The Machrie Hotel is a high-end gold resort in the south-west of Islay, just a few minutes drive away from Port Ellen and Islay airport.
+The Machrie Hotel is a high-end gold resort in the southwest of Islay, just a few minutes drive away from Port Ellen and Islay airport.
 Their bar and restaurant overlook the hotel’s golf course and the dunes and sea beyond it.
 The views are stunning, to say the least.

 But the food is even better.